User agreement - Artupia.com

 - prices do not include shipping costs, and that will be separately identified before your purchase;

-- when you press the “pay now” button of an artwork, you are purchasing the artwork from the User identified on the artwork details page and not from Artupia;
+- when you press the “pay now” button of an artwork, you are purchasing this artwork from the User identified on the artwork details page and not from Artupia;

 - Artupia Refund Program applies to any artwork that you purchase through the Site and Services;

-- Artupia reserves the right to cancel any order for an artwork if Artupia determines, in its sole discretion, that the artwork is unavailable or faulty or not as a described.
+- Artupia reserves the right to cancel any order for an artwork if Artupia determines, in its sole discretion, that the artwork is unavailable, incorrect, or faulty or not as a described.
 In this case, we will send you an email to confirm their cancellation.

 - Asking to use an alternative postage option.

-- Demanding a change to the payment method or timing, other than those specified on the transaction page.
+- Demanding changes of payment method or timing, other than those specified on the transaction page.